FredHutch/svalbard-intro/src/slides/slide-2.md

-# Using Vault - Other Authentications
+# Other Authentications - Username/Password

-## Username/Password

 A username and password pair are used to log in: